Introduction to Machine Learning for the Sciences: Unsupervised Learning

 For the gradient descent, we need derivatives of the loss function of the form

 This derivative consists of two terms,

-and similarly simple forms are found for the derivatives with respect to the components of $\bm{a}$ and $\bm{b}$.
-We can then iteratively update the parameters just as we have done in Chapter~\ref{sec:supervised} ,
+with the second one containing a sum over all possible visible-layer configurations $\bm{v}\in\{0,1\}^{n_v}$.
+Note that similarly simple forms are found for the derivatives with respect to the components of $\bm{a}$ and $\bm{b}$.
+We can then iteratively update the parameters just as we have done in Sec.~\ref{sec:supervized},

 with a sufficiently small learning rate $\eta$.
 As we have seen in the previous chapter in the context of backpropagation, we can reduce the computational cost by replacing the summation over the whole data set in Eq.~\eqref{eqn: log-likelihood derivative} with a summation over a small randomly chosen batch of samples.
 This reduction in the computational cost comes at the expense of noise, but at the same time it can help to improve generalization.